zk-ruby/zk/README.markdown

 * ZK::Client supports asynchronous calls of all basic methods (get, set, delete, etc.) however these versions are kind of inconvenient to use.
 For a fully evented stack, try [zk-eventmachine][], which is designed to be compatible and convenient to use in event-driven code.

-* ZooKeeper "chroot" [connection syntax][chroot] _(search for "chroot" in page)_ is not currently working in the C drivers, and I don't have tests for the Java version.
-This hasn't been an incredibly high priority item, but support for this feature is intended.
+* ZooKeeper "chroot" [connection syntax][chroot] is currently being developed and should work for most cases.
+Right now we require that the root path exist before the chrooted client is used, but that may change [in the near future](https://github.com/slyphon/zk/issues/7).

 * I am currently in the process of cleaning up the API documentation and converting it to use [YARD][].